 Credits you earn in German literature, culture, and linguistics courses at Bonn will also be assigned UW-Madison course equivalents based on your prior coursework.
-As mentioned above, once you have
+As mentioned above, once you have completed the equivalent of 9 credits of German language courses at the intermediate level you are prepared for German studies courses at the advanced level.

-The following courses, which have been offered by the Deutsch als Fremdsprache department at Bonn during the spring term (Sommersemester) in recent years, are, in addition to the language courses offered during orientation and the spring term, examples of appropriate equivalents for UW-Madison intermediate-level courses:
+The following courses, which have been offered by the International Office at Bonn during the spring term (Sommersemester) in recent years, are, in addition to the language courses offered during orientation and the spring term, examples of appropriate equivalents for UW-Madison intermediate-level courses:

-- Moderne deutsche Literatur (3 cr.)

-- Lektüre und Sprachpraxis für Fortgeschrittene (3 cr.)
+- Deutsche Literatur des 19. und 20.
+Jahrhunderts (3 cr.) - Lektüre und Sprachpraxis für Fortgeschrittene (3 cr.)

-- Landeskunde für Fortgeschrittene (3 cr.)
+• Landeskunde für Fortgeschrittene (3 cr.)